ecocea/heroku-industrialisation/README.md

 # @ecocea/heroku-industrialisation
 Collection of Heroku Industrialisation scripts for Node.JS

-Execute a list of actions contains in plugins.
+Execute a list of actions contained in plugins.
 Some plugins are provided, and you have the ability to create your own.

 ### Prerequisites
 Tested on Node.js 8+
 Requires ES6 compatibility
 Designed for Heroku Release Phase.

 ### Installation